Rogot: History

+In March 1804, Serbian revolutionary Đorđe Petrović defeated an army led by the renegade Ottoman janissary Kučuk Alija during the First Serbian Uprising in a pitched battle near Rogot.
+The young Serbian prince Miloš Obrenović would send his truffle pigs to graze in the forest, and the Obrenović family later used the area as a hunting ground.
+The forest was a popular location for truffle hunting.

-The area covered by the protection boundary represents the last remnants of once widely spread and large oak forests in the southwestern part of the Great Pomoravlje.
-This rare and unique forest community of pedunculate oak Genisto elatae-Quercetum roboris is an artificially planted stand, established in the late 1930s.
-After the cutting of the native forest during World War I, this area was replanted by sowing acorns "under the plow".
-This method of sowing involves planting acorns into open furrows, which was practiced on small plots of rural estates.
-During this sowing, the acorns of pedunculate oak were used, and later, for reforestation of some parts and smaller areas, planting material of ash (Fraxinus angustifolia), black locust (Robinia pseudoacacia), black pine (Pinus nigra), black walnut (Juglans nigra), and American ash (Fraxinus americana) were used.
+Rogot is a remnant of the once-widespread oak forests that previously covered the southwestern portion of Great Morava Valley.
+Most of the area was deforested during World War I, and the current forest is largely the result of a series of reforestation efforts in the late 1930s.
+During this time, trees were planted using a method known as sowing "under the plow", in which acorns were planted into open furrows.
+The technique, commonly practiced on small plots of land in rural estates, was primarily done in Rogot with pedunculate oak (Quercus robur).
+For the reforestation of smaller outlying areas, ash (Fraxinus angustifolia), black locust (Robinia pseudoacacia), black pine (Pinus nigra), black walnut (Juglans nigra), and American ash (Fraxinus americana) seeds were also used.

-Hunting in Rogot
+Hunting

-The history of hunting within the preserve began on 13 October 1896, in the Brzan region.
-In Rogot, which was then privately owned by Milan Obrenović, the Union of Hunting Associations of the Kingdom of Serbia (now the Hunting Federation of Serbia) was established, and the Union's Rules were adopted.
-In one of its first acts, the Union Administration requested hunting associations to send reports of game captured to the Union's Representation.

-At the founding meeting, discussions were held about the necessity of a "Hunting Law" and how to facilitate its adoption by the National Assembly as soon as possible.
+Legally sanctioned hunting within the forest preserve began on 13 October 1896 with the establishment of the Union of Hunting Associations (now the Hunting Federation of Serbia).
+At the time, the entire forest was privately owned by Milan Obrenović IV, the King of Serbia.
+In one of its first acts, the Union Administration requested hunting associations to send all reports of captured game to the union's representation.
+At the founding meeting, discussions were held about the necessity of a "Hunting Law" and how to facilitate its adoption by the National Assembly.

 The Rogot Hunting Association was established in 1936.
-Various animals (wolf, red fox, marten, wildcat, hare) and birds (partridge, quail, eagle, hawk, buzzard) were hunted in this area.
+Since then, various mammals (wolf, red fox, marten, wildcat, hare) and birds (partridge, quail, eagle, hawk, buzzard) have been hunted in the area.

+Recreational activities

-Throughout history, Rogot has been an excellent place for various training courses, such as the Šumadija Beekeeping Society holding several courses, including the annual beekeepers' assembly in Batocina in 1933.
-It has been a primary excursion spot for schoolchildren, and children's cross-country races have been held there as well.
+Rogot has been used by various associations and organisations for outdoor recreation.
+The Šumadija Beekeeping Society has held several courses and events, including their annual beekeepers' assembly, in Rogot since 1933.
+Other activities organized in Rogot include motorcycle gatherings, dog shows, and children's cross-country races.
+It is also a popular excursion spot for schoolchildren.

 Location

-The natural monument is situated 15 km northeast of Kragujevac and 3 km from Batočina, at the intersection of the railway line Lapovo–Kragujevac and the Belgrade–Niš Highway.
-It is situated approximately 1 km from the highway and approximately 4 km from the confluence of the Great Morava river.
-This flat and densely populated area's forest complex is bordered by the settlements of Lapovo, Brzan, Dobrovodica, Badnjevac, Prnjavor, Žirovnica, and Batočina.

-The forest complex is located at an altitude of 107 to 111 meters.
+Rogot is located 15 km northeast of the city of Kragujevac, and 3 km from Batočina, at the intersection of the Lapovo–Kragujevac railway line and the Belgrade–Niš Highway.
+The entrance to the forest is approximately 1 km from the highway, and 4 km from the banks of the Great Morava river.
+The forest complex is bordered by the villages of Lapovo, Brzan, Dobrovodica, Badnjevac, Prnjavor, Žirovnica, and Batočina, and is located at an altitude of roughly 110 metres above sea level.